This post contains affiliate links. Read the full disclosure here.

 Lately I’ve been obsessed with all things matcha flavored.
 Whenever I need my matcha fix, I love making matcha brownies, and more recently, these matcha cookies.

-These matcha chocolate chip cookies combine the warm goodness of chocolate chip cookies with a subtle flavor of matcha.
+These matcha chocolate chip cookies combine the warm goodness of chocolate chip cookies with just the right amount of subtle, not too over-powering flavor of matcha.
+They are so soft and perfectly chewy.

 The semisweet chocolate chips and flakey salt on top balance out the sweetness perfectly and they are perfect for dunking in a glass of milk (dairy or non-dairy)!